 Teredo is unable to qualify message will prevent you from using Xbox app on your Windows 10 PC.
 This can be a big problem for some users, and speaking of issues, here are some similar problems reported by users:

-- Teredo failed to open tunnel adapter – This is a common problem with Teredo, and in order to fix it, you need to reinstall Teredo adapter.
+- Teredo failed to open tunnel adapter – This is a common problem with Teredo, and in order to fix it, you need to reinstall the Teredo adapter.

 - Xbox app server connectivity blocked – This is another Teredo related issue, and if you encounter it, check if Teredo is disabled in your registry.

-- Teredo failed to resolve server name – Sometimes this error can appear due to your services.
+- Teredo failed to resolve the server name – Sometimes this error can appear due to your services.
 To fix the issue, check if IP Helper and other services are running.
 If not, enable them and the issue will be resolved.

 - Teredo error client is in a managed network – Sometimes this message can appear due to issues with the server name.
 However, you can fix the issue using the Command Prompt.